RetroDECK/ES-DE/USERGUIDE-DEV.md

 As of ES-DE 2.2.0 no legacy EmulationStation themes are supported, such as those from RetroPie ES.
 Only themes made specifically for ES-DE will work.

-The new theme engine introduced in ES-DE 2.0.0 adds several user-selectable options to the _UI Settings_ menu, most notable _Theme variant_ which is essentially a form of theme profiles that the theme author can optionally implement.
-This could be anything, like different ways to navigate the themes, different layouts etc. Additionally _Theme color scheme_ support has been added and as the name implies it lets the theme author implement multiple color schemes into their design.
-The other two new options _Theme aspect ratio_ and _Theme transitions_ are also important but you can normally leave them at their default _Automatic_ values, especially the _Theme aspect ratio_ option as it will be automatically detected.
+There are several user-selectable theme options in the _UI Settings_ menu, most notably _Theme variant_ which is essentially a form of theme profile.
+This could be anything, like different ways to navigate the themes, different layouts and designs etc. Additionally the _Theme color scheme_ setting makes it possible to select between different color schemes, if supported by the theme.
+The two remaining options _Theme aspect ratio_ and _Theme transitions_ are also important but you can normally leave them at their default _Automatic_ values, especially the _Theme aspect ratio_ option as it will be automatically detected.
+Be aware that all these theme settings are optional, it's up to the theme developer whether to add support for them to their themes.

 Themes are most easily installed using the built-in theme downloader, but you can also manually add them to your ES-DE home directory, i.e. `~/.emulationstation/themes/`.
 By just adding them there, one folder each, they will be found during startup and you can then choose between them via the _UI Settings_ menu on the main menu.
 If using the portable release of ES-DE on Windows, the .emulationstation folder can be found in the root of the EmulationStation-DE directory.